visgl/deck.gl/docs/attribute-management.md

 ## WebGL Performance Challenges

-Ccreating new WebGL buffers before every draw call would quickly lead to unacceptable performance.
-Just like in React (which "renders" to the browser's slow-updating DOM) the challenge becomes to detect exactly what changes were made to each layer's properties and then limit both attribute recalculation and rerendering to the minimum needed to ensure that the next draw cycle correctly reflects the changes.
+Creating new WebGL buffers before every draw call would quickly lead to unacceptable performance.
+Just like in React (which "renders" to the browser's slow-updating DOM) the challenge becomes to detect exactly what changes were made to each layer's properties and then limit both attribute recalculation and re-rendering to the minimum needed to ensure that the next draw cycle correctly reflects the changes.

 Since the length of attributes are usually proportional of to the number of